 The prayer shawl ministry knits shawls to be given to anyone in need of prayers or comfort.
-The shawls are blessed and the recipients are included in the prayers of the faithful at every Mass.
+The shawls are blessed (as in above picture) and the recipients are included in the prayers of the faithful at every Mass.
 They are routinely given to those who are ill (or their caregiver for them), those grieving the loss of a loved one and those suffering from one of many other difficult life situations.
 See the Prayer Shawl Ministry Brochure!

 For more information about this ministry or to obtain a shawl, please call Joan Noren at 941-412-4745